3D aperture-engineered diffractive neural networks for super-resolution electromagnetic wave computing

 \subsection{Discussion}

-We systematically compare FASP with state-of-the-art ASP methods based on optoelectronic fusion architectures and the latest electronic ASP commercial product, as summarized in Table 1.
-The results demonstrate that FASP achieves a total latency of merely 1.67 microseconds for parallel execution of three core ASP tasks, representing an improvement of approximately three orders of magnitude over its electronic counterpart.
+We systematically compare AE-DNN with state-of-the-art sensing and computing methods based on optoelectronic fusion architectures and the latest electronic commercial product, as summarized in Table 1.
+The results demonstrate that AE-DNN achieves a total latency of merely 1.67 microseconds for parallel execution of three core sensing tasks, representing an improvement of approximately three orders of magnitude over its electronic counterpart.
 Specifically, the VNA has the fastest detection speed of 67 ns, and the RF switch, e.g., TLSP10T26.5G40GA (Talent Microwave Inc.) achieves a switching speed of 100 ns for ten detection regions, resulting in a total response speed of 1.67 microseconds.
-While classical MUSIC can only handle incoherent signals, FASP directly processes electromagnetic fields in the analog domain to establish the independent channel mapping between sources and detectors, enabling it to handle multiple coherent or incoherent sources.
-Furthermore, FASP operates with negligible power consumption during analog computation, constituting a fundamentally passive sensing system.
-Integrating a total of 6075 neurons, FASP can process multiple aliased signals sharing identical temporal, frequency, and polarization characteristics.
+While classical MUSIC can only handle incoherent signals, AE-DNN directly processes EM fields in the analog domain to establish the independent channel mapping between sources and detectors, enabling it to handle multiple coherent or incoherent sources.
+Furthermore, AE-DNN operates with negligible power consumption during analog computation, constituting a fundamentally passive sensing system.
+Integrating a total of 6075 neurons, AE-DNN can process multiple aliased signals sharing identical temporal, frequency, and polarization characteristics.
 It currently supports up to 10 separation channels, with the potential for further scaling to enhance channel number.
-Notably, leveraging its beam-focusing effect, FASP provides a SNR gain of approximately 13 dB, whereas other optoelectronic fusion schemes exhibit varying degrees of signal loss.
-In addition, the pioneering 3D aperture engineering and encoding nonlinearity of FASP enable scalable super-resolution perception and sophisticated ASP tasks.
+Notably, leveraging its beam-focusing effect, AE-DNN provides a SNR gain of approximately 13 dB, whereas other optoelectronic fusion schemes exhibit varying degrees of signal loss.
+In addition, the pioneering 3D aperture engineering and encoding nonlinearity of AE-DNN enable scalable super-resolution perception and sophisticated computing tasks.